hashgraph/hedera-nft-auction-demo/README.md

 The java projects use Lombok, ensure that the plug is installed in your IDE and configured properly [Lombok Plugin](https://www.baeldung.com/lombok-ide)

-*Note that enabling annotation processing differs between versions of IntelliJ `Preferences > Compiler > Annotation Processors` before IntelliJ2017, starting with IntelliJ 2017, the "Enable Annotation Processing" checkbox has moved to: `Settings > Build, Execution, Deployment > Compiler > Annotation Processors`*
+_Note that enabling annotation processing differs between versions of IntelliJ `Preferences > Compiler > Annotation Processors` before IntelliJ2017, starting with IntelliJ 2017, the "Enable Annotation Processing" checkbox has moved to: `Settings > Build, Execution, Deployment > Compiler > Annotation Processors`_

 ## Description

-This project consists of two main modules, a Java back end and a Vue.js front end.
+This project consists of two main modules, a Java back-end and a front-end.

-The Vue.JS front end displays auctions and enables users to place bids (requires a browser plug in to sign transactions) and monitor the auction's progress.
+The front end displays auctions and enables users to place bids (optionally requires a browser plug in to sign transactions) and monitor the auction's progress.

 The back end fulfils 3 separate roles